zhangtingwz/IdentityServer4/docs/quickstarts/0_overview.rst

 Setup and Overview
 ==================

-There are two fundamental ways to start a new IdentityServer project:

-* start from scratch
-* start with the ASP.NET Identity template in Visual Studio

-If you start from scratch, we provide a couple of helpers and in-memory stores, so you don't have to worry about persistence right from the start.

-If you start with ASP.NET Identity, we provide an easy way to integrate with that as well.

 The quickstarts provide step by step instructions for various common IdentityServer scenarios.
-They start with the absolute basics and become more complex - it is recommended you do them in order.
+They start pretty basic and become more complex - it is recommended you do them in order.

 Every quickstart has a reference solution - you can find the code in the `IdentityServer4.Samples <https://github.com/IdentityServer/IdentityServer4.Samples>`_